GoodMorningA1i/Counter/README.md

 ## Acknowledgements

-While this is my own project, it would have taken me MUCH longer to get here without that amazing AMAZING side project courses provided at Taro.
+While this is my own project, it would have taken me MUCH longer to get here without the amazing AMAZING side project courses provided at Taro.
+Thank you!!

 Here are the courses:
 - [Build Side Projects With 500k+ Users: Coming Up With An Idea](https://www.jointaro.com/course/build-side-projects-with-500k-users-coming-up-with-an-idea/)
 - [Build Side Projects With 500k+ Users: Shipping & Growing](https://www.jointaro.com/course/build-side-projects-with-500k-users-shipping-and-growing/)